iFrankXue/blog.frankxue.ca/_posts/2024-08-01-project-sql-jobs-analyst.md

 - **_Top-Paying Data Analyst Jobs_**: The top-paying jobs for data analysts that allow remote work offer a wide range of salaries, the highest at $650,000.00！
 - **_Skills for Top-Paying Jobs_**: According to the query result of this step, high-paying jobs in Data Analyst field require advanced proficiency in SQL, suggesting it's a critical skill for earning a top salary.
 - **_Most In-Demand Skills_**: SQL is also the most demanded skill in data analyst job market, thus making it essential for job seekers.
-- **_Skills with Higher Salaries_**: Specialized skills, such as PySpark and Databricks in data technologies, Watson and DataRobot in AI platforms, are assocated with the highest average salaries, indicating a premium on niche expertise.
+- **_Skills with Higher Salaries_**: Specialized skills, such as PySpark and Databricks in data technologies, Watson and DataRobot in AI platforms, are associated with the highest average salaries, indicating a premium on niche expertise.
 - **_Optimal Skills for Job Market Value_**: SQL leads the demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.

 ### Closing Thoughts